 As part of the practice of silence, you need to start with small periods first.
-The shortest being at least one straight stretch of twenty four hours.
+The shortest being at least one straight stretch of twenty-four hours.
 If you are merely observing silence of the speech by refraining from speaking, you are only fifty percent there.
 The practice involves observing complete silence; that means, not holding any type of conversation.
 Carefully examine the chart below:

 During your period of silence, you can at the most take one book at the beginning.
 But ideally, you should just be in a room in your own company.
-If you end up sleeping for eighteen out of twenty four hours just because you can or because you have nothing else to do, you need not bother with observing silence business.
+If you end up sleeping for eighteen out of twenty-four hours just because you can or because you have nothing else to do, you need not bother with this observing silence business.
 It is wasting your time; after all, we are not observing sleep but silence.

 Initially, your ability to meditate is going to retard while observing silence.
 You are likely to experience a certain restlessness as well.
 You need not be alarmed.
 It is only natural.
 With persistence and patience, a quietude will begin to dawn.
 And that is going to get you ready for good meditation.
-Observing silence is comparable to preparing a fertile ground to sow the seeds of meditation.
+Observing silence is comparable to preparing fertile ground to sow the seeds of meditation.

 Please know this: the practice of observing silence is absolutely critical for the seeker desiring to experience a state of superconsciousness.
 When you are enjoying yourself listening to your iPod, the external noise seems to subside automatically; the music in your ears makes the outside sound almost immaterial.
 Similarly, when you are able to channelize internal noise, it transforms into music.
 And when you start to hear internal music, everything offered to you in the external world almost ceases to matter.